SalatielSauer/OGZ-Editor/README.md

     Returns an array containing objects with `.rgba`, `.width` and `.height` properties.
 Each object is either a GIF frame or an uploaded image.

-- `ogzeditor.assetQuality(quality)`
+- `ogzeditor.assetQuality(quality, posterizer)`

-    Sets the quality for image assets, 5 = lowest quality, 100 = highest quality (slower).
+    Sets the `quality` for image assets, 5 = lowest quality, 100 = highest quality (slower).

+	`posterizer` reduces the amount of unique colors in the image, 2 = few unique colors, 32 = many unique colors.
+Very useful for keeping vslots below the maxvslots limit.

 <hr>

 # JSOCTA
-JSOCTA is what powers the OGZ Editor, it consists of classes with methods that read, format and convert the contents of a JavaScript object into a valid OGZ.
+JSOCTA powers the OGZ Editor by converting JavaScript objects into valid OGZ files.

 You can easily install [**mini-jsocta.js**](https://raw.githubusercontent.com/SalatielSauer/OGZ-Editor/master/scripts/mini-jsocta.js) on your own page with the script tag:<br>
 ```html